diox/firefox-minimap-scroller/README.md

 - Fix sidebar menu item to be able to show/hide sidebar independently on each window.

-- Find a way to properly unit test the addon
+- Find a way to properly unit test the addon.

-- Clean up code
+- Clean up code.

 Preview
 -------

 Here is what it looks like:

 ![Image Preview][Image Preview]

 In addition, I made a small [screencast][Video Preview] (OGV format, 50 seconds,